|

 United States Army Transportation Corp sent a steam powered

-train from Ft.
+museum train from Ft.
 Eustis, VA.
-It consisted for a USRA 2-8-0 locomotive
+It consisted of USRA 2-8-0 locomotive

 the Virginia Peninsula to the State of Utah" proclaimed